loophp/collection/docs/index.rst

 Features
 --------

--  **Decoupled**: Each Collection methods is a shortcut to one isolated standard class, each operation has its own responsibility.
-Usually the arguments needed are standard PHP variables like ``int``, ``string``, ``callable`` or ``iterator``.
-It allows users to use those operations individually, at their own will to build up something custom.
+-  **Decoupled**: Each Collection method is a shortcut to one isolated standard class, each operation has its own responsibility.
+Usually, the arguments needed are standard PHP variables like ``int``, ``string``, ``callable`` or ``iterator``.
+It allows users to use those operations individually, at their own will, to build up something custom.
 Currently, more than :ref:`80 operations <api>` are available in this library.
-This library is basically an example of what you can do with all those small bricks, but nothing prevent users to use an operation on its own as well.
+This library is an example of what you can do with all those small bricks, but nothing prevents users from using an operation on its own as well.

 -  **It takes function first, data-last**: In the following example, multiple operations are created.
 The data to be operated on is